More Info

 Minke Whale Dive Expeditions - A unique opportunity on the Great Barrier Reef

 Dwarf minke whales travel through the Great Barrier Reef each winter, with most sightings occurring during June and July.
-The Great Barrier Reef is the only location where snorkel and dive tours with minke whales are available and Mike Ball Dive Expeditions is one of a handful of operators licenced to operate them.
+The Great Barrier Reef is the only location where snorkel and dive tours with minke whales are available, and Mike Ball Dive Expeditions is one of a handful of operators licenced to operate them.
 Most sightings occur at Ribbon Reef # 10, where some of our best dive sites are.

 Swimming with minkes – an incredible experience!

-Dwarf minkes whales grow up to eight metres in length, weigh several tonnes and are very inquisitive.
-An average interaction consists of 2 – 3 whales for approximately 90 minutes.
-The largest minke pod seen was 28 whales, the longest encounter 10 hours.
+Dwarf minkes whales grow up to eight metres (26 ft) in length and weigh 5 to 6 metric tonne and are very inquisitive.
+An average interaction consists of 2 – 3 whales for approximately 90 minutes, with one of our more incredible encounters and the largest pod seen, was 28 whales and the longest encounter,10 hours.
+Since commencing Minke Whale Expeditions in 1996 we have had a 98% success rate (this remains current as at 2025).
 However, minke whales are wild animals and can be unpredictable; past success does not guarantee future success.

 Research is continuing to define the exact species of the dwarf minke whale that visits the Great Barrier Reef.
 There are two known species of minke whales, the North Atlantic minke whale and the slightly larger Antarctic minke whale.
-It is thought that the Great Barrier Reef dwarf minke whale is related to the North Atlantic minke, or is an un-named species.
+It is thought that the Great Barrier Reef dwarf minke whale is related to the North Atlantic minke or is an un-named species.

 Minke Whales Tagged & Tracked on the Great Barrier Reef in World First